creativetimofficial/vue-now-ui-dashboard-laravel/README.md

 What if you could go from frontend to fullstack in an instant when building your app?
 We partnered with [UPDIVISION](https://updivision.com) to bring you Vue Now UI Dashboard Laravel, the ultimate fullstack resource.
 Vue Now UI Dashboard Laravel comes not only with a huge number of UI components and a Vue Now UI frontend, but also with an API-powered Laravel backend.

+If you want to get more features, go PRO with [Vue Now UI Dashboard PRO Laravel](https://www.creative-tim.com/product/vue-now-ui-dashboard-pro-laravel).

 # Download

 For the free version of the project you can either